 GitLab CI is the platform that you use to ship your software to your customers as fast as possible.
 As outlined in our 3 year strategy, we want to enable platform teams to share operational definitions (infrastructure, environments, deployment pipelines, monitoring configuration) with development teams, and for development teams to easily contribute improvements.
 The Developer Automation category is the backbone to eliminating the user friction for authoring those pipeline configurations throughout the GitLab CI/CD journey.

 Pipeline Composition is born from the need to solve how nearly 80% of a developer's time is spent on non-coding tasks, as shown in GitLab's 2024 Global DevSecOps Report.
-Eliminating the hurdles to authoring, editing, and updating of pipeline configuration by using "smarter" syntax or autocomplete features empowers our users to leverage GitLab's end-to-end DevSecOps platform more fully.
-Broadly, this category aims to deliver excellence in the following problem areas over the next three-years:
+Our strategy focuses on two interconnected approaches to reduce pipeline configuration complexity:

-Currently the team is focusing on providing a solution for one of our main customer request
+Currently the team is focusing on providing solutions for critical customer requests:

 BIC (Best In Class) is an indicator of forecasted near-term market performance based on a combination of factors, including analyst views, market news, and feedback from the sales and product teams.
 It is critical that we understand where GitLab appears in the BIC landscape.